damboscolo/clean-swift-template/README.md

 * Router is called of Presenter instead of going through View Controller

 Added features:
-* Configurator based on dependecy injection using Swinject and SwinjectStoryboard
+* Configurator based on dependecy injection using Swinject and SwinjectStoryboard (Scene configuration is triggered on View Controller instantiation time from Storyboard)

 # Installation
 1. First of all, you have to install the dependency injection framework [Swinject](https://github.com/Swinject/Swinject).